Coolest Homemade Scarecrow Costume Ideas

 Total Spent: $0

-I purchase the pants and shirt at a store called the Umbrella Factory in Charlestown, RI for this scarecrow costume.
+I purchased the pants and shirt at a store called the Umbrella Factory in Charlestown, RI for this scarecrow costume.
 I bought fake hay at Wal-Mart and sewed it on the shirt and pants.
-I had work boots already.
+Luckily, I had work boots already.
 I bought the hat and I used a bandana around my neck.

 Total Spent: $20